 Decibels in EMF Radiation Shielding

 In the case of measuring EMF shielding, someone testing an electromagnetic field will try to reduce the field by arranging conductive or magnetic barriers around sources of EMF radiation.
+This is called EMF attenuation testing.
 The amount of EMF shielding that results depends on the size, volume, and the material used for shielding, along with the frequency of the source EMF radiation itself.